Green Party adopts antisemitism guidance including IHRA and Jerusalem Declaration definitions | Chris Jarvis

 The Green Party of England and Wales has for the first time formally adopted guidance on antisemitism.
 In a motion passed by members at the party’s autumn conference, the Greens have endorsed a document of guidance for dealing with internal disciplinary cases relating to antisemitism.

-While other political parties – including Labour and the Conservatives – have adopted the International Holocaust Remembrance Alliance (IHRA) definition of antisemitism alone, the Greens’ guidance document incorporates both the IHRA and the Jersualem Declaration definition, along with three other definitions.
+While other political parties – including Labour and the Conservatives – have adopted the International Holocaust Remembrance Alliance (IHRA) definition of antisemitism alone, the Greens’ guidance document incorporates both the IHRA and the Jerusalem Declaration definition, along with three other definitions.

 The Jerusalem Declaration of antisemitism was drafted in an attempt to address concerns that have been raised with the IHRA definition.
 Critics of the IHRA definition have argued that it – and particularly some of the illustrative examples given as part of it – limit people’s ability to speak freely on Palestine, a claim rejected by its advocates.
 The Palestine Solidarity Campaign is among the organisations opposed to the IHRA definition.